itserik0/jumpstart-workshop/content/html/_index.md

 For example:
 ```
-<p>I contains content so I need to have a closing tag.</p>
+<p>I contain content so I need to have a closing tag.</p>
 ```

+Elements which do not contain content, like images, are self-closing.
+They do not required a closing tag.

 ```
 <img src="image.jpg" />
 ```

-Browsers do not display the HTML tags, but use them to interpret the content of the page.
+Browsers interpret HTML elements to display a webpage.